-The overall objective of the OU-3 RIWP is to determine the nature and the extent of contaminated media associated with aerial deposition of contaminants originating from the 688-700 Court Street Site.
+The overall objective of the OU-2 RIWP is to determine the nature and the extent of contamination in OU-2 associated with the 688-700 Court Street Site.
 The proposed Data Quality Objectives (DQO) are as follows:

-DQO1 - Determine through laboratory analysis the horizontal and vertical nature and extent of the full suite of NYSDEC parameters and emerging contaminants in OU-3.
+• DQO1 - Determine through laboratory analysis the horizontal and vertical nature and extent of subsurface soil and groundwater contamination in OU-2 for PCOIs.